guitarbeat/Personal-Website/memory-bank/activeContext.md

    - Consolidated utilities into a single index file for easy importing
    - Ensured consistent naming conventions across all utility classes

+5. **Component Updates**
+   - Updated Header component to use the new token system
+   - Created a component update plan for systematic updates

 ### Next Steps

 To complete Phase 2 of the SASS Variable Standardization project, we need to:

 1. **Component Updates**
-   - Identify components that would benefit most from the new token system
-   - Create a prioritized list of components to update
-   - Develop a strategy for updating components (all at once vs. incremental)
-   - Begin updating components to use the new token system
+   - Continue updating components according to the priority list:

-2. **Documentation**
-   - Create comprehensive documentation for each system
+     - NavBar Component (next in line)
+     - About Component
-   - Develop usage guidelines and examples
+     - Then medium and lower priority components

+2. **Animation System Implementation**
+   - Implement the animation system based on the specification
-   - Document the utility classes and their applications
+   - Create animation utility classes
-   - Create a style guide showcasing the new systems
+   - Integrate with existing transition system

 3. **Responsive Enhancements**
    - Enhance the breakpoint system with contextual breakpoints
    - Develop mixins for common responsive patterns
    - Create a container query approach for component-level responsiveness

-4. **Animation System**
+4. **Documentation**
+   - Update documentation for all systems
-   - Create a comprehensive animation library
+   - Create comprehensive usage examples
-   - Define standard durations and easing functions
-   - Implement a system for managing animation complexity
+   - Develop a style guide for the design token system
-   - Create animation utility classes

 ### Implementation Strategy

 For the remaining work, we will follow this strategy:

-1. **Component Updates**: Start with the most frequently used components and those with the most inconsistent styling.
-Update them incrementally to minimize disruption.
+1. **Component Updates**: Follow the component update plan, starting with high-priority components and updating them incrementally to minimize disruption.

 2. **Documentation**: Create documentation alongside component updates to ensure accurate and up-to-date information.